python/cpython/Doc/library/unittest.mock-examples.rst

 (which is an inherent feature of mocks) and will return ``['foo']`` when called::

    >>> cursor = db.connection.cursor()
-   >>> cursor  # check that cursor is a new mock with an execute method
+   >>> cursor  # check that the cursor is a new mock with an execute method
    <Mock name='db.connection.cursor()' id='...'>
    >>> cursor.execute("SELECT 1")
    ['foo']